vrybas/authorize_if/README.md

 # authorize_if [![Gem Version](https://badge.fury.io/rb/authorize_if.svg)](https://badge.fury.io/rb/authorize_if) [![Build Status](https://travis-ci.org/vrybas/authorize_if.svg?branch=master)](https://travis-ci.org/vrybas/authorize_if) [![Code Climate](https://codeclimate.com/github/vrybas/authorize_if/badges/gpa.svg)](https://codeclimate.com/github/vrybas/authorize_if)

 Minimalistic authorization library for Ruby on Rails applications.
-It defines controller methods `authorize` and `authorize_if`, which accept authorization rules and raise exception if rule evaluates to `false`.
+It defines controller methods `authorize_if` and `authorize`, which accept authorization rules and raise exception if rule evaluates to `false`.

-And that's it.
+And that's pretty much it.

 ## Installation